How To Address Your Wedding Invitation Envelopes

 How do you address envelopes for an 18+ wedding?

-Nevertheless, you probably won’t want to just include the line are “No kids allowed.”
+Nevertheless, you probably won’t want to just include the line, “No kids allowed.”
 Instead, you can try:

 “Please note that this occasion is adults-only.”